 Says Mark, "They have not done any cleaning or maintenance work since February 2.
 If the place was ever considered dirty, it's really dirty now."

 He explains what's been happening over the past month.
 "The new landlord picked off the low-hanging fruit," he says, by offering small buyouts of $2,000, then $5,000.
 The drug addicts and many of the elderly took the cash and left.
 About a dozen lease-holding tenants remain.

-One who might have taken the buyout, but didn't get the chance, was a woman named Diane.
-Her body was found by Mark and a neighbor on February 10 in Room 211.
+One who might have taken the buyout, but didn't get the chance, was a woman whose body was found by Mark and a neighbor on February 10 in Room 211.
 It had been decomposing in bed for two weeks.
 As we stand in front of the NYPD-sealed door, the smell of human decay is still pungent.

 Another tenant, called "Pops," isn't budging.
 An 85-year-old war veteran, Pops can only hobble from his room to the shared bathroom and back.
 He can't walk down the stairs, so he sends his neighbors out for coffee and sandwiches.
 His window looks out on the well-known Pepsi sign--his view for many years.

 Then there's the tenant that Mark and his neighbors "affectionately refer to as Coo-Coo."
 Suffering from some unknown mental illness, Coo-Coo roams the halls in dirty underwear, picking through the garbage to take items back to his room--empty tuna cans are a favorite--where he hoards them in a kind of nest.
 He begs the neighbors for cigarettes, and carries a thick bankroll of Guyanese dollars--worth almost nothing.
 Coo-Coo's response to the buyout is: "I'm staying."